 Samsung has been leading the foldable pack ever since its inception.
 Recently, in this race to make a standard device on the outside and is a productivity powerhouse when unfolded, Xiaomi, Vivo, and Oppo’s foldable phones have rapidly been catching up, acting as tough competition.

-March 20: As per Reliable tipster Ice Universe Galaxy Z Fold 5 will use water droplet hinges and are waterproof up to IPX8 level.
+March 20: As per Reliable tipster Ice Universe Galaxy Z Fold 5, it will use water droplet hinges and is waterproof up to IPX8 level.
 The Z Fold 5 is almost the same size as Z Fold 4, with only a 0.2mm difference.
 However, the gap disappears when folded, and the thickness reduces to 13.x mm.
 It weighs 254g.
 The outer screen will remain 6.2 inches.
 The device will feature new touchscreen technology.